Troubleshooting Guide

 Solution 1 (GPU):

 Make sure you installed the latest driver updates for GPU.
-If you use a NVidia and PLAYDECK 3.8b4 or newer, you can let PLAYDECK search for a newer Driver automatically.
+If you use a NVIDIA, you can let PLAYDECK search for a newer Driver automatically.

-Altho you can run PLAYDECK without dedicated GPU (eg Onboard Intel HD 630), it is recommended to install a GPU with a Score of minimum 7000 (as orientation):
+Altho you can run PLAYDECK without dedicated GPU (eg Onboard Intel HD 630), it is strongly recommended to install a NVIDIA GPU with a Score of minimum 8000 (as orientation), e.g. RTX 3080: https://www.videocardbenchmark.net/directCompute.html

 Solution 2 (CPU):

 The CPU is not taxed alot by PLAYDECK, if a dedicated GPU is used.
 There are some exceptions tho.
 Some Clip Codecs can’t be decoded via the GPU on Windows Systems: ProRes, DNxHD, HAP, MXF.
-In this case, any GPU investment would be in vain and you need to upgrade your CPU, if it regulary hits the 100% usage mark.
+In this case, you need to invest in a stronger CPU to get the same results.

 Watch your CPU cores carefully in the task manager, while playing the stuttering clip.
 Maybe one CPU core is clipped at 100%, while other cores are barely being used.
 This phenomenon is called “CPU parking”.
 Check, if the CPU usage goes UP, if you DONT play any clips.
 This indicates, that the CPU cores are been parked, because there is less activity.
 Here is some information on how to proceed: